 I.3 Crisis scenario risk rating at the Member State level

-Crisis scenario rating is performed by combining the operational impact rating (resulting from EENS% and LOLE evaluation) and likelihood rating, as illustrated in the Likelihood – Impact Matrix below.
+Crisis scenario risk rating is performed by combining the operational impact rating (resulting from EENS% and LOLE evaluation) and likelihood rating, as illustrated in the Likelihood – Impact Matrix below.
+This Likelihood-Impact matrix reflects risk of a particular scenario and the proposed qualitative scale is from very low to very high with low, medium and high being intermediate classes.

-For example, if a certain crisis is Likely and has Critical EENS% impact and Minor LOLE impact, it would be defined as Major.
+For example, if a certain crisis is Likely and has Critical EENS% impact and Minor LOLE impact, the scenario would be evaluated as having Medium risk.